rbrennan55/belly-button-challenge/README.md

 # belly-button-challenge

+The assignment dashboard can be found at: [https://rbrennan55.github.io/belly-button-challenge/](https://rbrennan55.github.io/belly-button-challenge/)

 ### The following tasks were completed

 1. Used the D3 library to read in 'samples.json' from the URL: